 - At first it seemed like Game of Thrones was going to play this straight in the first episode, but the second episode actually gives us an inversion: Daenerys doesn't remove her dress the first time she makes love to Khal Drogo while facing him, while he is completely nude.
 Theon Greyjoy and even Hodor also get to show off their, uh, manliness.

-- Stannis and Melisandre display this in full during their war tabletop session.
-Melisandre is completely undressed while Stannis never so much as pulls his pants down.
+- The most egregious example is Stannis and Melisandre during their war tabletop session.
+Melisandre is completely nude, while the only thing Stannis has uncovered is his head and hands.

 - Seen on How I Met Your Mother: Marshall and Lily are attempting to conceive a baby, and Marshall is disturbed by an earlier conversation with Robin, to the point where he breaks it off and jumps out of bed, revealing he's wearing boxer shorts.
 In fairness, Lily is wearing pretty covering lingerie, so it's possible he's actually more naked than she is.

 - Happens quite a bit in The Tudors, which is especially ridiculous given the Gorgeous Period Dress most of the characters wear.

 - Averted in a season 1 episode of Haven; when Duke rolls out of bed the morning after hooking up with a woman who turns out to be the Monster of the Week, he's clearly naked.

 - Lampshaded in the pilot of Dig, where a woman asks if they'll ever so this with their clothes off.

 - Often invoked by Big Brother and other similar series where contestants engage in actual intercourse.
 While some participants - especially in the European versions - could care less if every aspect of love-making is captured on camera, others who might be more modest, or wanting to be more discreet, are often seen having sex while still wearing underwear including bottoms; this applies to both men and women.
 Often combined with Modesty Bedsheet.